-Both sections of this course are in-person and attendance strongly recommended.
+Both sections of this course are in-person and attendance is strongly recommended.
+Some problems sets from the problem set graded category will be administered in lectures, and thus attendance at these lectures is the only way to complete these assignments.
 Students are advised to read the text prior to lecture.
 Should grasping content prove challenging, students should first review lecture materials and related problem sets and then attend TA or instructor office hours.